aurelia/web-components/README.md

 ## How it works

 * Each of custom element will be backed by a view model.
 * For each view model class, a corresponding native custom element class will be created and defined, with the name derived from metadata and fallbacks to view model class name.
-If there is hyphen `-` in the name of a custom element view model, a prefix (`au-` by default) will be added to the name.
+If there is no hyphen `-` in the name of a custom element view model, a prefix (`au-` by default) will be added to the name.
 This can be change in `CustomElementRegistry` instance.
 * Slot: By default, content projection is done using Aurelia slot emulation.
 This is to keep it consistent with the rest of Aurelia ecosystem.
 To use native slot/shadow dom for content projection, decorate view model class with `@useShadowDOM`.
+* To comply with Custom element v1 specs, the element created by by Aurelia when calling `document.createElement` is empty until an attribute is modified or the element is added to a document.
+Specifically, the child elements are not created until the `connectedCallback` or `attributeChangedCallback` hooks are triggered.